 Most women confuse a man’s protection with control, but this isn’t always the case.
 Control is more about limiting a woman’s options and excluding her input.
 But protection is more about detailing the possible outcomes that could affect their lives while including her input.

 It’s more about teaching than telling.

-I believe that if a man isn’t expressing his rational and then giving ultimatums, then it falls under control.
+I believe that if a man isn’t expressing his rationale and then giving ultimatums, then it falls under control.
 For example; If a woman wants to dress scantily and the man objects, then what happens next will determine if he’s trying to control her or if he’s simply looking out for her safety.

 If he knows about opportunistic men that will use any excuse to try and take advantage of women, then he has to shed light on that.
 Your decisions now will affect his outcome so he has a right to interject his input and vice versa.

-If a woman doesn’t allow a man’s input into her life that she knows loves and appreciates her, then we have to look at lack of respect or her desire to try and control him.
-Remember this, excluding your partners’ input, is a form of control that limits their options and possibly affects their life outcome.
+If a woman doesn’t allow a man’s input into her life that she knows loves and appreciates her, then we have to look at a lack of respect or her desire to try and control him.
+Remember this, excluding your partners’ input, is a form of control that limits their options and possibly affects their life outcomes.

-Men to take the time to enlighten your woman as to the possible threats lurking outside of your advice.
+Men take the time to enlighten your woman as to the possible threats lurking outside of your advice.
 SPEAK UP!
 Offering your perspective is his way of offering your pre-incident protection, not only for her but for you as well.

 Always seek clarification from your partner, if needed.
 Sometimes it can shed light on deeper issues within the relationship.
 Like the inability to communicate clearly or the lack of respect from one partner.

 By working out these issues, a couple can prevent plenty of problems within and outside of the relationship.